ytakefuji/sshanalysis/README.md

 Apache and Nginx are based on open-source software.

-Without Linux and open source software, the Internet would not exist.
+Without Linux and open-source software, the Internet would not exist.

+In other words, Linux and open source software are indispensable for the Internet.

 SSH is now used by almost every data center in the world and more than half of the world's Web servers are managed using SSH.